 Set the right focus.
 Set your camera to single area AF, focus on the eyes.
 The sharpest part of a portrait should be the eyes.

 Try to always shoot in RAW.
 It gives you more information and allows you to do more in photo editing.

 Lastly, a good rapport with your subject.
 This helps them to feel more comfortable and you will be better able to capture their true personality!

 I hope this helps!
 Portraits are fun to do!
 Go out and try these tips when you shoot your next portrait.

 Hi!
-Welcome to my website, you will find that I do landscape art, portraits (senior, family, engagement, weddings and special events) and art printing.
-I invite you to check out my photography blog as well!
+Welcome to my website, you will find that I do high quality portraits (senior, family, engagement, weddings and special events), landscape art and art printing on photo paper, fine art paper and high quality canvas.

 Customer Review: “Outstanding photographer!
 The quality of pictures she takes is remarkable and we had so much fun during our photo shoot!
 Very flexible and willing to work with busy schedules.
 I strongly suggest Lynn Liebers Photography.”…Caitlin Dalzell